namsral/flag/README.md

 Why not use one of the many INI, JSON or YAML parsers?

-I think it's best practice to keep your configration simple and use simple data types like bools, ints, floats and strings to control the behaviour of your application.
+I think it's best practice to keep your configuration simple and use simple data types like bools, ints, floats and strings to control the behaviour of your application.
 Consider moving more complex data types to the "data" layer.

 Usage